Variation formulae for the volume of coassociative submanifolds: Second variation formulae

+If we plug equation \eqref{eq:dtau2} into our second variation formula, we obtain an alternative expression which emphasizes the role of the ambient Ricci curvature.

+\item Recall that $\mathcal{C}_Z$ was defined in the proof of Lemma \ref{l:firstvar_G2}.
+This term already appears in \cite{LeVanzura}.
+In their Lemma 3.13 (which holds also in the case $d\phi=0$, without assuming $d\psi=0$) it is shown that

+If one also assumes $d\psi=0$, then this is the only term appearing in the second variation formula so our formula coincides with that of \cite{McLean} and confirms that coassociative submanifolds are stable minima, as expected. \end{enumerate}

+\begin{remark*} Notice that the second variation formula becomes tensorial with respect to $Z$ when restricted to coassociative variations.
+This is related to the fact that the moduli space is finite-dimensional, so these variations cannot be perturbed via arbitrary functions. \end{remark*}

-\paragraph{The second variation formula for Lagrangians.}As already mentioned, an interesting aspect of Theorem \ref{thm:secvar} is the appearance of the ambient Ricci tensor.
+\paragraph{The second variation formula for Lagrangians.}The appearance of the ambient Ricci tensor is an interesting fact.
 It replaces the curvature term which appears, without taking any compact geometric form, in the standard second variation formula.
 An analogous situation occurs also in \cite{Oh} in a way that is perhaps more transparent than above.

-Assume $(M^{2n},J,\omega)$ is K\"ahler and $\Sigma^n\hookrightarrow M$ is Lagrangian, i.e. $\omega_{|T\Sigma}\equiv 0$.
+Assume $(M^{2n},J,\omega)$ is K\"ahler and $\Sigma^n\hookrightarrow M$ is Lagrangian, i.e., $\omega_{|\Sigma}\equiv 0$.
 The K\"ahler form then provides an isomorphism

 Lagrangian submanifolds are not calibrated, so Oh's context is closer in spirit to the general Riemannian situation than to ours.
-On the other hand, notice the analogies with $\phi$, with the coassociative condition $\phi_{|T\Sigma}\equiv 0$ and with the isomorphism $T\Sigma^\perp\simeq\Lambda^2_+(\Sigma)$.
+On the other hand, notice the analogies with $\phi$, with the coassociative condition $\phi_{|\Sigma}\equiv 0$ and with the isomorphism $T\Sigma^\perp\simeq\Lambda^2_+(\Sigma)$.

 Oh's second variation formula is as follows.
 Assume $\Sigma_0$ is minimal Lagrangian.
 Consider any normal variation $Z$.
 Then

 where $\Delta$ denotes the Hodge Laplacian on $\Sigma_0$ and $\Ric$ is the ambient Ricci curvature.
 In particular, it shows that $\Sigma_0$ is stable if $\Ric\leq 0$.